 What is it?

+LITS is here to protect you from phishing scams.
 If you receive a message that seems suspicious, follow our instructions to report phishing to the Technology Help Desk for investigation and response.
-Even if the message seems obviously phishy to you, reporting it to LITS allows us to protect other members of the MHC community.
+Even if the message seems obviously phishy to you, reporting it to LITS helps protect the MHC community.

 Please also keep an eye on the Phish Bowl to view phishing messages that have targeted the MHC community.